 Saint George and the Dragon Parts 1 & 2 – mixed media paintings

-This pair of original 8in x 10in mixed media paintings feature Saint George on his horse slaying the dragon in shades of black, silver and gold with metallic silver dot work.
+This pair of original 8 x 10 inch mounted and framed mixed media paintings feature Saint George on his horse slaying the dragon in shades of black, silver and gold with metallic silver dot work.
 The background of these pieces are a rich multi-layer exploration of color and texture on heavyweight paper.
 This classic depiction of heroism is an dramatic combination of linework and stippling.

 This image is has been regarded by Christians over many centuries as a symbol of hope, a reminder of the ultimate victory won by our Savior through his death and resurrection.